 The first exam I took (TRKI 2nd Certficiate) was set by MGU but by the second one (TRKI Third Certificate), the RLC had come to a new partner arrangement with StPGU.

-The RLC only offers the exams once a year (early summer).
+The RLC only offers the exams twice a year (usually January/early summer).

 Be aware that these external bodies may also impose their own requirements.